andrewkwlau/andrewkwlau/README.md

 I'm currently a research assistant in the Rochefort Lab (https://rochefortlab.co.uk/) based in Edinburgh, UK.

-I'm looking for a PhD opportunity in computational neuroscience.
+I have just finished my MScR Integrative Neuroscience at Edinburgh, and I'm looking for a PhD opportunity in computational neuroscience.

 Contact me at: kw.andrew.lau@gmail.com